 It is not the technology itself that is our “future”—the AI, the Cloud, becoming cyborgs, and so on.
 Rather, they are “mirrors” or templates for what the next stage of evolution might look and be like.

 For example, when you read or watch science fiction in which people are “uploaded” to the Cloud…that’s a very precise metaphor for dimensions in which souls interact without form.
-The Cloud bring the astral/psychic space, the realm where thoughts are the reality.
+The Cloud brings the astral/psychic space, the realm where thoughts are the reality.

 Artificial Intelligence is a metaphor for ourselves—how we were created, how we evolved, and our relationship with Creator.